Last Angel

 "Last Angel feat.
-Tohoshinki" (stylized as LAST ANGEL feat. 東方神起) is the 38th single by Japanese singer Kumi Koda and is a collaboration with South Korean boy band TVXQ/Tohoshinki, released on November 7, 2007, in Japan.
+Tohoshinki" (stylized as LAST ANGEL feat. 東方神起) is the 38th single by Japanese singer Koda Kumi and is a collaboration with South Korean boy band TVXQ/Tohoshinki, released on November 7, 2007, in Japan.
 It charted at No. 3 on Oricon and stayed on the charts for twelve weeks.
 The single was released in CD and CD+DVD.

 Limited editions of the single contained a postcard with Koda Kumi and Tohoshinki.
 The title song was also the first collaboration attempt of Tohoshinki as a group.

 Information

 Last Angel feat.
 Tohoshinki is Japanese singer-songwriter Koda Kumi's thirty-eighth single and the first collaboration attempt of South Korean group Tohoshinki/TVXQ.
 It ranked No. 3 on the Oricon Weekly charts and remained on the charts for twelve weeks.
 Upon its release, the single sold 57,310 within the first week, and recent figures show the single having sold 97,620.

 The single was released in both CD and CD+DVD editions, with limited editions containing a postcard of Kumi and TVXQ standing in front of the set for the music video.

 The title track was used as the promotional song for the Japanese release of the Resident Evil: Extinction film.
 It was also used in a commercial for music.jp.

 The rap in the song is performed by TVXQ members Yunho and Yoochun.
 The b-side, "Dear Family" was written by Kumi, while the a-side was written by Kumi and H.U.B.

 At the time, TVXQ was not as well known throughout Japan and collaborated with Kumi to help gain notoriety in the country.
 The group learned Japanese prior to promoting in the country, whereas, at the time, South Korean groups had a difficult time becoming popular in Japan.
 It is speculated it is due to the collaboration why TVXQ's next single, Purple Line, was their first song to hit No. 1 on Oricon upon its release in January 2008.

 Tohoshinki is known as "Dong Bang Shin Ki" (동방신기) in South Korea, "Tohoshinki" (東方神起) in Japan and "TVXQ" internationally.
 The logo TVXQ comes from the Chinese acronym of their name "Tong Vfang Xien Qi," which means "Rising Gods of the East."

 TVXQ had their own version on their 2008 album T titled "Last Angel -Tohoshinki ver.-" (stylized as LAST ANGEL -TOHOSHINKI ver.-).